acidicoala/Koalageddon/README.md

 ﻿# 🐨 Koalageddon 💥
 #### Legit DLC Unlocker for Steam, Epic & Origin
 Welcome to the DreamAPI repository.
-For user-friendly introduction or support, please check out the official forum thread.
+For user-friendly introduction or support, please check out the [official forum thread].
 This document is meant for software developers.

 ## 🗜 Solution Projects
 #### 🧰 Common
 This project is a static library that houses common functions of all other projects.
-For example, all projects need to access config file and loggin utilites, so they are defined in this module.
+For example, all projects need to access config file and logging utilites, so they are defined in this module.

 #### 💉 Injector
 This project is a simple DLL injector executable.
 The injector can be used as a command line utility that accepts 2 arguments: ID of the process which should be injected and DLL to inject.